Luisito Martí: Death

 In May 2008 he was admitted to the Memorial Sloan Kettering Cancer Center in New York due to stomach cancer.
 Then in December 2009 he was transferred to the city of Tijuana to undergo stem cell treatment.
 On 25 December the same year he was admitted to the Diagnostic Center, Advanced Medicine and Telemedicine (CEDIMAT), where he died on January 3, 2010, at 64 years of age.

 Legacy

-On March 3rd of 2023, bachata singer Romeo Santos released a music video for his song Suegra where he depicts Martí's Balbuena character in a tribute.
+On March 3, 2023, bachata singer Romeo Santos released a music video for his song Suegra where he depicts Martí's Balbuena character in a tribute.
+As of May 19, 2023 the video has received 14.7 million views on YouTube.